Talk to enough people who hire social media specialists and you’ll begin to notice a pattern. There’s a lot of:

 Your resume header is also a great place to include one or two key certifications you might have (if you have more than that you can put them in their own section).
 Here are two examples to show what this looks like in practice:

-Just adding social media links and certifications makes a huge impact on the hiring managers reading your resume.
+Just adding social media links, like your LinkedIn profile, and certifications makes a huge impact on the hiring managers reading your resume.

 Show you can write and tell your story in your professional summary